 10.3F If either party fails to Schedule the quantity as provided in Section 10.1F, that party shall be liable for the following damages:

-(1) If the amount BUYER Scheduled on any Gas Day is less than the applicable Daily Contract Quantity and the Sales Price, as defined in Section 10.3F(3) hereunder, is less than the Contract Price, then BUYER shall be liable for and shall pay to SELLER (a) a dollar amount equal to any demand charges which SELLER has incurred on the Transporter(s) immediately upstream of the Delivery Point pursuant to firm transportation agreement(s) identified in the Term Contract for the transportation of Gas which BUYER failed to Schedule and (b) a dollar amount equal to the sum of the product of (i) the difference between the Contract Price and the Sales Price the SELLER receives, multiplied by (ii) the difference between the Daily Contract Quantity and the quantities Scheduled by BUYER for each such Gas Day during the Term.
+(1) If the amount BUYER Scheduled on any Gas Day is less than the applicable Daily Contract Quantity and the Spot Price, as defined in Section 10.3F(3) hereunder, is less than the Contract Price, then BUYER shall be liable for and shall pay to SELLER (a) a dollar amount equal to any demand charges which SELLER has incurred on the Transporter(s) immediately upstream of the Delivery Point pursuant to firm transportation agreement(s) identified in the Term Contract for the transportation of Gas which BUYER failed to Schedule and (b) a dollar amount equal to the sum of the product of (i) the difference between the Contract Price and the Spot Price, multiplied by (ii) the difference between the Daily Contract Quantity and the quantities Scheduled by BUYER for each such Gas Day during the Term.
 Receipt of full payment hereunder by SELLER shall act to reduce the original Contract Quantity by a quantity equal to the difference between the original Contract Quantity and the total quantity Scheduled for the Term.

-(2) If the amount SELLER Scheduled on any Gas Day is less than the applicable Daily Contract Quantity and the Replacement Price, as defined in Section 10.3F(3) hereunder, is greater than the Contract Price, then SELLER shall be liable for and shall pay to BUYER (a) a dollar amount equal to any demand charges which BUYER has incurred on the Transporter immediately downstream of the Delivery Point pursuant to firm transportation agreement(s) identified in the Term Contract for the transportation of Gas which SELLER failed to Schedule and (b) a dollar amount equal to the sum of the product of (i) the difference between the Replacement Price and the Contract Price multiplied by (ii) the difference between the Daily Contract Quantity and the quantities Scheduled by SELLER for each such Gas Day during the Term.
+(2) If the amount SELLER Scheduled on any Gas Day is less than the applicable Daily Contract Quantity and the Spot Price, as defined in Section 10.3F(3) hereunder, is greater than the Contract Price, then SELLER shall be liable for and shall pay to BUYER (a) a dollar amount equal to any demand charges which BUYER has incurred on the Transporter immediately downstream of the Delivery Point pursuant to firm transportation agreement(s) identified in the Term Contract for the transportation of Gas which SELLER failed to Schedule and (b) a dollar amount equal to the sum of the product of (i) the difference between the Spot Price and the Contract Price multiplied by (ii) the difference between the Daily Contract Quantity and the quantities Scheduled by SELLER for each such Gas Day during the Term.
 Receipt of full payment hereunder by BUYER shall act to reduce the original Contract Quantity by a quantity equal to the difference between the original Contract Quantity and the total quantity Scheduled for the Term.

-(3) The "Sales Price" shall be the price at which SELLER is able, acting in good faith, to make comparable sales at the highest reasonable price in approximately the same geographic market as the Delivery Point.
-The "Replacement Price" shall be the price at which BUYER is able, acting in good faith, to obtain comparable supplies at the lowest reasonable price in the same geographic market as the Delivery Point.
+(3) The "Spot Price" shall be the “Daily Midpoint” price set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing applicable to the geographic location closest in proximity to the Delivery Point(s) for the relevant Gas Day.
+If there is no single “Daily Midpoint” price published for that particular Gas Day, but there is published a “Common” range of prices under the above column and listing, then the Spot Price shall be the average of such “Common” high and low prices.
+In the event that no “Daily Midpoint” price or “Common” range of prices is published for that particular Gas Day, then the Spot Price shall be the average of the following: the price (determined as stated above) for each of the first Gas Day immediately preceding and following the Gas Day in which the default occurred for which a Spot Price can be determined.

-10.3BE Damages for failure to sell or deliver or purchase or take gas under Best Efforts contracts shall be determined in accordance with applicable provisions of this contract and state law.
+10.3BE Damages for failure to sell or deliver or purchase or take gas under Best Efforts contracts where a Party has not timely communicated its intention to interrupt its performance hereunder for a day shall be determined in accordance with Section 10.3 above.